ebiwd/EBI-Framework/README.md

-# Framework v1.1 now stable
+# Framework v1.2 beta coming soon
-At the [6 December Web Guidelines Committee meeting](https://www.ebi.ac.uk/seqdb/confluence/display/WGC/2016-12-06+Meeting+notes) the EBI Visual Framework v1.1 became "stable".
-Edits will now focus on bug fixing, the pattern library, and planning for a [1.2 release in summer 2017](https://github.com/ebiwd/EBI-Framework/milestone/2).
+The EBI Visual Framework v1.2 is under active development and will enter beta testing in May.
+[Learn more about v1.2](https://github.com/ebiwd/EBI-Framework/tree/v1.2)

 # EBI-Framework